Bisexual erasure: In academic literature

 Bisexual individuals have largely been overlooked in academic literature.
 Hemmings posits that bisexual erasure is essential in queer studies to keep lesbians and gay men as the main subjects of study.
 Bisexuals are often included under the umbrella of LGBT+ in academic studies.
 However, data specific to bisexuals is lacking.
 Historically, academics began to study bisexuals in relation to HIV and AIDS.
 These studies contributed to the mythology that bisexuals have a higher chance of transmitting HIV and AIDS.

 In schools

 More schools teach about heterosexuality and homosexuality, not solely heterosexuality.
 Support for gay and lesbian people has come to public schools in the form of the gay–straight alliances (GSAs).
 According to John Elia, this can cause harm to students who do not identify with either of those sexualities.
 However, some schools have adapted this acronym to include other LGBTQ+ groups.
 For instance, West Ranch High School has the "gender-sexuality association" on their club list for the 2020–2021 school year.
 Melissa Smith and Elizabethe Payne state there are several instances where faculty have been silent when it comes to bullying of LGBTQ students.

+Psychological

+Kirby (2020) conducted a recent study examining definitions of both explicit and implicit biases that go along with the topic of bisexual erasure.
+Kirby's study found that there is a gap between what people say what they believe versus their automatic responses and reactions in terms of bisexuality.
+Therefore, even though people who think and say that they are accepting towards bisexuality can still have a unconscious bias.
+This bias affects how bisexual people. deal with invalidation in their everyday lives as this unconscious can shape how society sees them.

+Liam Cahill wrote an article, "Tackling Bisexual Erasure: An Explosive Comparison of Bisexual, Gay, and Straight Cisgender Men's Body Image", he analyzed how bisexual erasure affects men's body image and self perception.
+Cahill described how bisexual men face pressures put on them which are tied to masculinity and attractiveness.
+These ideas are shaped by lack of representation and acceptance surrounding the idea of bisexual identities.
+(Cahill 2024).

+Altogether, both Kirby and Cahill's studies describe how bisexual erasure can impact mental health.